Mykola Leontovych: Works

-Leontovych commenced work on an opera Na rusalchyn velykden (On the Water Nymph's Easter), based on Ukrainian myths and the works of the Ukrainian author Borys Hrinchenko.
+Leontovych commenced work on an opera Na rusalchyn velykden (On the Water Nymph's Easter), based on Ukrainian myths and the works of Hrinchenko.
 By the end of 1920, he had finished the first of three acts, but he was murdered before he could complete the opera.
 Attempts to complete and edit the opera were made by Ukrainian composer Mykhailo Verykivsky.
 The Ukrainian composer Myroslav Skoryk and the poet Diodor Bobyr collaborated to turn the unfinished opera into a one-act operetta, which premiered in 1977 at the Kyiv State Opera and Ballet Theatre, 100 years after Leontovych's birth.
 The North American premiere was held in Toronto on 11 April 2003.

 Lysenko was one of Leontovych's largest influences.
 Leontovych, who had admired his music since his student days, would perform it in concerts wherever he worked.

 "Shchedryk"

-Mykola Leontovych's song "Shchedryk" is his most well-known piece.
+Mykola Leontovych's song "Shchedryk" is his best-known piece.
 "Shchedryk" is generally said to have been first performed on 25 December 1916, at St. Volodymyr's Kyiv University.
 However, it was first performed on 29 December 1916 in the Kyiv Merchants' Assembly Hall, now part of the National Philharmonic of Ukraine.

 The Ukrainian National Choir's performance of "Shchedryk" during a tour of Europe in 1920/21. caused the song to become popular worldwide.
 The first recording was made in New York in October 1922 by Brunswick Records.

 "Carol of the Bells"

 "Shchedryk" was performed during a concert in Carnegie Hall, where the American composer and conductor Peter J Wilhousky heard it.
-In 1936, he published the song to Leontovich's music as a Christmas carol, with his own text in English that bears no resemblance to the original Ukrainian words of the song.
+In 1936, he published the song to Leontovych's music as a Christmas carol, with his own text in English that bears no resemblance to the original Ukrainian words of the song.
 The English version, known as "Carol of the Bells", has been arranged over 150 times since 2004.

 The carol is one of the 25 most frequently performed Christmas songs of the 20th century.
 As listed by the American Society of Composers, Authors and Publishers (ASCAP), it ranked number 15.